fwd/nano-to/docs/username.md

 ## Nano.to Usernames

-To register a Username, visit https://nano.to and search for your desired Username.
+Register a Usernames by visiting https://nano.to and searching for desired name.

 - Letters, numbers, and up to 30 characters.
 - Multiple Uernames w/ same Address is allowed.
-- Nano.to Faucet pays ~ 0.001 Nano, [every 24 hours](/faucet).
+- Nano.to Faucet pay each address ~ 0.001 Nano, [every 24 hours](/faucet).

 ![line](https://github.com/fwd/n2/raw/master/.github/line.png)